Arrive Zurich, Switzerland

 Bern | Capital City

 Drive to Bern, named for the bears that may still be seen in the European wilderness, and discover its charms on a walking tour.
-See the city’s namesake animal at the Bärengraben and nearby BärenPark, where bears have been kept since the mid-19th century.
-You also view the clockworks of the medieval Zytglogge (clock tower).
-After lunch, stroll the capital’s delightful old streets before returning to Lucerne.
-Meet a yodel instructor for an A&K-exclusive yodel lesson.
-Enjoy the rest of the evening at leisure.
+See the city’s namesake animal at the BärenPark, where bears have been kept since the mid-19th century.
+You also view the action of the medieval Zytglogge (clock tower).
+Stroll the capital’s delightful old streets before returning to Lucerne.
+Meet a yodel instructor for an A&K-exclusive yodeling lesson.

 Cross the Brünig Pass to the pretty mountain village of Habkern, and partake in a Swiss treat: a lesson in the history of the famous alphorn.
 In former days, these massive horns were used by herdsmen on the mountain slopes to communicate with people in the valleys below; today, they are played and enjoyed as musical instruments, and your lesson includes the opportunity to play one yourself.
 Visit beautiful Interlaken, with time to explore and enjoy lunch on your own.
-This afternoon, pause in Brienz, a center of Swiss woodcarving, and learn more about this traditional craft.
-This evening, ascend the slopes of the Stanserhorn on the world’s first cable car with an open observation deck on top.
-Enjoy dinner surrounded by the matchless beauty of the Swiss Alps before descending back to Lucerne.
+This afternoon, explore Hergiswil Glass Museum & Workshop.
+Tour the museum, watch glassblowers at work and blow your own glass ball to take home.
+Return to Lucerne for an evening at leisure.

 Zermatt | All Aboard the Glacier Express